One secret to getting the right paint job is using the best brush for the work.

 The most obvious difference is that a bristle brush will show bristle marks when painting over smooth surfaces, especially when using latex paint over drywall.

-On most surfaces, you will see the brush strokes which may be a desired effect.
+On most surfaces, you will see the brush strokes which may be the desired effect.

 But if you want a smoother appearance, then a foam brush is preferred.

-A bristle brush tends to be considerably more expensive compared to the foam brush.
+A bristle brush tends to be considerably more expensive compared to a foam brush.

 This is because the bristles tend to be more difficult to obtain or produce.

 What I like about the cheaper foam brushes is you can even throw them away after a single-use.

 Which saves you from all the hassle of cleaning, softening, and storing the brushes right.